SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 Now we have a message, and we've decided what Quality of Service (Guaranteed or Direct - we chose Direct in this case) it will be.
 We now need to decide where to send the message - to a queue, and if so what the queue name should be, or to a topic, and if so what topic.

-Positive
+> aside positive
-: Always **always** send to a topic.
+> Always **always** send to a topic.
 Even if you plan to send to a queue, send to a topic and have the queue map the topic.
 Always.
 Can I say it one more time?
 Always send to a topic.

 In Java, this is pretty simple: we just call send on the producer and provide the topic, remembering that **Topic** is an object we need to create: